 With more and more people requiring in-home health care in Canada, on-call healthcare providers have become a growing necessity.
 Patients in need can be visited by a personal support worker in the comfort of their own home, making it so much easier to receive at-home healthcare.

 However, there are a few growing pains, although personal support is itself an in-demand and growing field, new to the area or to the practice PSWs (Personal Support Workers) can often find themselves with a lack of hours to fit their schedule.

-At home healthcare is very much based surrounding relationships built with clients over years, though recommendations within their community and patients & caretakers would often work around their preferred PSW’s schedule than pick someone they don’t know.
+At home healthcare is very much based on surrounding relationships built with clients over years, through recommendations within their community and patients & caretakers would often work around their preferred PSW’s schedule than pick someone they don’t know.

 Caribou’s goal and challenge with this application is to identify ways in which we can encourage a patient or a care-taker to be treated at home by someone they may not have worked with in the past.
 Keeping in mind that a patient’s relationship with their current Personal Support Worker still and will always come first.

 The current landscape is very frustrating to many patients and care-givers as there aren’t many options outside of legacy systems, which often include lengthy wait times for approvals and assignments, phone calls left on hold & no real knowledge of who will be coming into your home.